freon4dsl/Freon-documentation/docu-content/020_Tutorial/200_Conclusion/+page.md

 in this tutorial are explained in depth.
 Or you could dive deeper into the Computer Aided Learning DSL, by extending the DSL with more ideas.
 Below you will find a [list of suggestions](/Tutorial/Conclusion#ideas-to-extend-the-dsl3) for extending the language.
 Another option is to have a look at the list of [examples](/Examples/Overview) included on this site.
 Each example takes a deeper dive into a specific part of Freon.
+Specially, [Building an Interpreter](/Examples/Building_an_Interpreter) is interesting because it builds upon the Computer Aided Learning DSL.
-Or check out [LionWeb](/LionWeb/Overview), to know more about model and language interchange formats between various tools for language engineering.
+You could also check out the [LionWeb](/LionWeb/Overview) section, to know more about model and language interchange formats between various tools for language engineering.

 If you are really into Freon, you could also join the team of contributors.